Last Updated on

 After such spectacular show, we were astonished and enthusiastic, eager to continue the hike.

 We followed a faint path on eastern side of the meadow, and soon found ourselves facing a steep climb again!
 Only this time our trail ran over soft, heather ground.
 Some sections were so steep that our feet were sliding down!
 Luckily, we were able to reach out and use heather as hand holds – it was strong enough and provided good grip.

 Haukland Beach stretches on western side of Veggen and is surrounded by small hills and flat-ish dunes.
-I must admit, views to Haukland Beach were even more pleasant than to Uttakliev Beach! (click here to find out how to explore the two beaches and combine them into a full day adventure!)
+I must admit, views to Haukland Beach were even more spectacular than to Uttakliev Beach!

-At the top, we were joined by another couple, but only briefly – they were the only other hikers we met that day.
+At the top, we were briefly joined by another couple, they were the only other hikers we met that day.